-- 15.1 A candidate may make an application for extension of the registration period to the Faculty Postgraduate Research Sub-Committee on an exceptional basis where there are verifiable extenuating circumstances to demonstrate that some unforeseen circumstances had arisen which had significantly and adversely affected the candidate's progress and against which precautions could not have been reasonably taken.
-Following recommendation at Faculty Postgraduate Research Sub-Committee, the request will be considered for approval by the Research Degrees Sub-Committee. - 15.2 Any request for an extension of registration period will only be approved in exceptional circumstances. - 15.3 Any extension should normally be requested 3-months prior to the end of the 36-month period for a full-time candidate, or 72-month for a part-time candidate if data collection and analysis has not been completed.
+- 14.1 A candidate may make an application for extension of the registration period to the Faculty Postgraduate Research Sub-Committee on an exceptional basis where there are verifiable extenuating circumstances to demonstrate that some unforeseen circumstances had arisen which had significantly and adversely affected the candidate's progress and against which precautions could not have been reasonably taken. - 14.2 Any request for an extension of registration period will only be approved in exceptional circumstances. - 14.3 Any extension should be requested at the end of the three year period for a full-time candidate, or six years for a part-time candidate, if data collection and analysis has not been completed.
 Candidates will be liable to pay full fees (calculated pro-rata according to the length of extension agreed).
-Extensions requested in the writing up period will not normally be accepted.
+The writing up period is a one year period and applications for extensions will not normally be accepted to this period.
 Candidates must submit their work at the end of the writing up period.
-Submissions will not be accepted beyond the agreed end date of a candidate. - No research degree candidate will be granted periods of extension equivalent to more than one calendar year for a full-time candidate or two years for a part-time candidate.
-If a candidate wishes to extend beyond this period, unless exceptional permission from the Research Degrees Sub-Committee has been granted, they will be required to withdraw from the research degree candidature. - Only in exceptional circumstances will a full-time student be permitted total registration of more than four years and part-time student the upper limit is seven years.

-15.6 Other circumstances which may result in the termination of a candidate's registration are failure to pay tuition fees, no Annual Review Report recorded on file for the previous academic year, end date passed with no extension applied for or lack of contact with the Supervisor and other University Departments over an extended period and lack of evidence of monthly engagement throughout the PhD programme.
+Submissions will not be accepted beyond the agreed end date of a candidate. - 14.4 No research degree candidate will be granted periods of extension equivalent to more than one calendar year for a full-time candidate or two years for a part-time candidate.
+In the event that a candidate wishes to extend beyond this period, unless exceptional permission from the Pro-Vice-Chancellor (Research and Knowledge Transfer) has been granted, will be required to withdraw from the research degree candidature. - 14.5 Only in exceptional circumstances will a full time student be permitted total registration of more than four years and part-time student the upper limit is seven years. - 14.6 Other circumstances which may result in the termination of a candidate's registration are failure to pay tuition fees, no Annual Review Report recorded on file for the previous academic year, end date passed with no extension applied for or lack of contact with the Supervisor and other University Departments over an extended period and lack of evidence of monthly engagement throughout the PhD programme.
 Such cases are considered by the Faculty Postgraduate Research Sub-Committee in consultation with the Principal Supervisor and other interested parties.
-Following recommendation at Faculty Postgraduate Research Sub-Committee, final approval will be considered by the Research Degrees Sub-Committee.

-16 Writing Up Status
+15 Writing Up Status

-- 16.1 If a candidate does not expect to submit their thesis within the expected period of study, 36-months for full-time doctoral candidates and 48 to 72-months for part-time doctoral candidates, but has completed the research programme, for example experimentation, data collection, they will be required to submit a 33-month report for assessment, followed by a meeting with the DTAP.
-They will be transferred to "writing up status" unless the DTAP, in consultation with the Faculty Postgraduate Progress Panel, makes a request to the PGR Administration Team that they be not transferred to writing up status or the candidate requires an extension to their candidature.
-Submission pending students still retain full use of the University Library, email and access to internet and networking facilities. - 16.2 The writing up status period should be used only to finalise formal thesis submission and undertake the viva voce examination. - 16.3 It is expected that the "end date" is the absolute final date the University should be in receipt of formal thesis submission.
-The Faculty must inform the candidate of their policies about Faculty-based facilities.
+15.1 If a candidate does not submit their thesis within the minimum period of registration, three years for full-time doctoral candidate and four to six years for part time doctoral candidate, but has completed the research programme, for example experimentation, data collection, they will be transferred to "writing up status" unless the Faculty makes a request to PGR Administration Team that they be not transferred to writing up status or the candidate requires an extension to their

+- candidature.
+Submission pending students still retain full use of the University Library, email and access to internet and networking facilities. - 15.2 The writing up status period is to be used only to finalise thesis submission, undertake a viva voce and graduate. - 15.3 It is expected that the "end date" is the absolute final date the University should be in receipt of the thesis.
+The Faculty must inform the candidate of their policies with regard to Faculty-based facilities.
 As a minimum the student should expect to receive the equivalent of one hour's support from at least one of their Supervisors per month.

-17 Outduction
+16 Outduction